Jesus said: “Come to me, all you who labor and are burdened, and I will give you rest” (Mt 11:28).

 The key to the conviction that Jesus levels against the Pharisees is that they impose the law, but do nothing to assist those they are teaching.
 I would say the demands of Jesus are even more challenging than those of the Pharisees, Sadducees, or the scribes!
 I shared yesterday one of the six antitheses, here is another: “You have heard that it was said… whoever kills will be liable to judgment.
 But I say to you, whoever is angry with his brother will be liable to the judgment, and whoever says to his brother, ‘Raqa,’ will be answerable to the Sanhedrin, and whoever says, ‘You fool,’ will be liable to fiery Gehenna” (Mt5:21-22).
 Jesus is equating calling someone Raqa – an air-head, or calling someone a fool akin to murder.
 Our words can destroy or empower!
 We need to choose our words wisely.

 A handful of injuries I have suffered through the years were because I attempted to lift or carry something beyond my strength, instead of seeking assistance from another.
 I would think, “I can do it, I don’t need any help!”
 That is just the physical; there are also the mental and emotional burdens of anxiety, doubt, pride, fear, worry.
 This is not Jesus’ way.
 He offers a path for us to follow that leads us to joy, peace, and rest in this life and fulfillment in the next.
 No matter what pain, suffering, trial or challenge we are facing right now, we do not have to go through it alone.
-May we remember to reach out our hand to Jesus, and then we will find his hand already waiting there to grasp ours.
+We need to remember to reach out our hand to Jesus, and then we will find his hand already waiting there to grasp ours.

 Harrington, S.J.
 Daniel J. The Gospel of Matthew.
 Vol. 1 of Sacra Pagina, edited by Daniel J. Harrington, S.J.
 Collegeville, MN: Liturgical Press, 2007.